 - Wash it off the next morning with lukewarm water.

-- You can repeat this twice or thrice a week.
+- You can repeat this twice or

 This is probably the simplest remedy.
 Milk contains proteins and other nutrients that can help with healthy hair growth.